 – Check out these Kerala tour packages to avoid these problems!

-We haven’t done much in each place but then there’s not been much to do either.
 We’ve just been wandering around and taking it in.
 My friends went on a three-hour nature walk and saw some elephants in Periyar, the same hike which we found out later had been some snap happy tourists’ last.
 They’d used a flash on an elephant and it attacked them, killing them both.
 Apparently there was no mention of any safety precautions thanks to this on the walk though.
 They also went to check out a spice plantation for the afternoon.
 I missed out on both thanks to my new found reliance on the bathroom.